- Sing a song of sixpence,A pocketful of ryeFour-and-twenty blackbirdsBaked in a pie.

 - In Diana Wynne Jones's Deep Secret, one of the Deep Secrets of the title is hidden in a nursery rhyme, and the hero has to interpret it in order to save the Love Interest's life.

-- In Devon Monk's Allie Beckstrom novel Magic to the Bone, Allie uses "Miss Mary Mack" as her mantra
+- In Devon Monk's Magic to the Bone, Allie uses "Miss Mary Mack" as her mantra.

 - In the Doctor Who serial Frontier in Space, Jo prevents her hypnosis by reciting nursery rhymes.

-- In The Conditions of Great Detectives one episode (called "Nursery Rhyme Murder") evolves around murders following the lyrics of a television station's old nursery rhyme, which told the story of how ten little children died one by one.
+- In Lessons for a Perfect Detective Story one episode (called "Nursery Rhyme Murder") evolves around murders following the lyrics of a television station's old nursery rhyme, which told the story of how ten little children died one by one.
 The fact there's ten verses upsets Tenkaichi because he can't stop the murderer until the rhyme is finished (as it's one of the conditions) but if he lets ten people die his popularity will tumble.

 - Thief: Deadly Shadows contains several nursery rhymes, all of them rather disturbing (and accurate foreshadowing).

 - Dead Space has the very very very creepy singing of Twinkle Twinkle Little Star in it.